DeepSurvey-Bench: Evaluating Academic Value of Automatically Generated Scientific Surveys: Introduction

-In conclusion, our main contributions are as follows: \begin{itemize} \item We propose DeepSurvey-Bench, a novel benchmark for comprehensively evaluating academic value of automatically generated scientific survey. \item We propose a comprehensive academic value evaluation criteria.
-Based on this criteria, we construct a high-quality dataset with academic value annotations and further evaluate the academic value of the generated surveys. \item The experimental results demonstrate that our benchmark is reliable and highly consistent with human performance in assessing the academic value of generated surveys. \end{itemize}
+In conclusion, our main contributions are as follows: \begin{itemize} \item We propose DeepSurvey-Bench, a comprehensive benchmark for evaluating the academic value of automatically generated scientific surveys. \item We establish a comprehensive set of academic value evaluation criteria covering three dimensions, based on which we construct a dataset with academic value annotations and evaluate the academic value of generated surveys. \item We conduct extensive experiments to validate the reliability of DeepSurvey-Bench, demonstrating its strong alignment with human judgments and the effectiveness of its diagnostic feedback for improving generated surveys.